open-cognition/ai-mri/README.md

 ## Overview

-The AI MRI provides standardized cognitive scaffolds implemented as modular code blocks implemented in system context window that transform AI interactions into systematic research opportunities.
+The AI MRI provides standardized cognitive scaffolds implemented as modular code blocks in system context window that transform AI interactions into systematic research opportunities.
 Our contribution is methodological: we provide the scaffolds, the community drives the discovery.

 **Core Components:**
 - Portable cognitive scaffolds